burkhard-morgenstern/lendis/README.md

 The program "lendis" requires as input a set of DNA sequences as single FASTA files (one single-sequence FASTA file per species).
 These files must be in the same directory where you run the Perl scripts.

-To run the software, first install the specialized version of the program kmacs that is provided in this package: detar kmacs_ld.tar and run "make".
+To run the software, first install the specialized version of the program kmacs that is in the directory "kmacs_ld".
+To install the program, just use "make".
 The produced executable is called "kmacs_ld" (for "length distribution").

 The Perl scripts that are provided in this package further process the output of kmacs_ld and finally calculate pairwise distances between all .fa sequences in the current directory.